Respond to natural disasters

 Australian Financial Complaints Authority

-They offer a free service that aims to resolve disputes between small business and participating insurance companies.
+The Australian Financial Complaints Authority (AFCA) offer a free service for support in resolving disputes between small businesses and participating insurance companies.

 Find out what financial assistance and support is available if you have been affected by a natural disaster.